Thalheimerl/geoliz/README.md

-## Senior Reseracher, United Nations University
+## Senior Researcher, United Nations University

 <!--
 **geoliz/geoliz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.